 Rotator cuff tears are commonly caused by acute injuries or degenerative changes that occur slowly with age or overuse.
 Rotator cuff repair surgeon.
 Dr. Okoroha provides diagnosis and individualized non-operative and operative treatment plans in Detroit.
-He also provides the highest level of care during and after surgery.
+He also provides highly specialized care during and after surgery.
 Contact Dr. Okoroha’s team for an appointment today!

 What is the Rotator Cuff?

 The rotator cuff is a group of tendons in the shoulder joint providing support and enabling a wider range of motion.
 Major injury to these tendons may result in tear of these tendons and the condition is called a rotator cuff tear.
 It is one of the most common causes of shoulder pain in middle‐aged adults and older individuals.

 It may occur with repeated use of arm for overhead activities, while playing sports or during motor accidents.
 Rotator cuff tear causes severe pain, weakness of the arm, and crackling sensation on moving the shoulder in certain positions.
 There may be stiffness, swelling, loss of movement, and tenderness in the front of the shoulder.